autocontracts/lightstreams/white-paper.md

 ## Executive Summary

-This white paper outlines plans by Autonomous Contracts to develop Lightstreams, a peer to peer distribution network for digital content.
-Digital content ranging from books, magazines, music to movies and more.
-This network will enable any individual to publish content directly to consumers without the need to use an online intermediary such as Amazon, Spotity or Netflix.
-The enabling factor that makes this possible is new the generation Web 3.0 built upon blockchain and smart contract technology, that includes the award winning "Permissioned Blocks" protocol developed by Autonomous Contracts.
+This white paper outlines plans by Autonomous Contracts to develop Lightstreams, a peer to peer distribution network for digital content, ranging from books, magazines, music to movies and more.
+This network will enable any individual to publish content directly to consumers without needing to use a traditional online intermediary such as Amazon, Spotity or Netflix.

 <p align="center">
 <img src="/images/centralised-distribution.png">